manikantaoruganti/Entropy-Atlas-Behavioral-Stability-Intelligence-Platform/README.md

 These signals are combined by the existing risk-scoring pipeline to produce a risk assessment, which can then be subjected to AI verification and incorporated into the broader detection, investigation, decision, and audit workflow.

-This distinction is important: **Behavioral Stability Intelligence provides the underlying behavioral signals, while the AI Risk Manager operationalizes those signals for defensive payment-risk detection and response.**
+> **Key Distinction:** Behavioral Stability Intelligence provides the underlying behavioral signals, while the AI Risk Manager operationalizes those signals for defensive payment-risk detection and respons

 ---

 ## 6. Core Features